-The PMDC Pilot Grants program seeks to bolster translational research initiatives that will transform the clinical care of patients with movement disorders by providing initial support for research projects that are collaborative, impactful and likely to attract future funding.
+The PMDC Pilot Grants program seeks to bolster translational research initiatives that will transform the clinical care of patients with movement disorders by providing initial support for research projects that are collaborative, impactful, and likely to attract future funding.

 Awards are for one year and up to $50,000.
 Grants are announced in the late summer.